The legendary Harvard business professor Clayton Christensen pioneered two incredibly important discussions:

 As stated in the Roadmap, there are many potential places development resources can be allocated and they will be chosen based on market needs with highest priority given to requests that will primarily benefit and come from the buyers and hodlers of last resort.
 That means sellers of first resort, miners, etc. are not very high on the priority list.

 In this article, we will compare and contrast gold, fiat currencies, Bitcoin and MWC.
+After all, what job are you hiring each of these to perform?

 A good money must be recognizable and the easier to recognize the better.
 The cost to properly recognize money is extremely important in that particular good’s ability to compete.